NativeScript/docs/content/guide/shared-element-transitions.md

   /**
    * @ios - only supported on iOS
    * Allow "independent" elements found only on one of the
-   * screens to take part in the animation.
+   * pages to take part in the animation.
    */
   sharedTransitionTags?: Record<string, SharedProperties>
   /**